open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/storage/adls/index.md

 In this step, we will configure the connection settings required for this connector.
-Please follow the instructions below to ensure that you've configured the connector to read from your Azure service as desired.
+Please follow the instructions below to ensure that you've configured the connector to read from your ADLS service as desired.

 {% /stepDescription %}